 Congratulate someone on a new business!
 Business cards and other swag are a fun way to make a virtual business feel a little more “real.”

 I love Moo for beautifully designed business cards, postcards and other printed materials.
 Get 50 custom double-sided business cards for $19.99.

 In addition to business cards, Vistaprint allows you to print a company (or website) logo on just about anything you can imagine.
 Surprise a friends, colleagues or family members with a care package of mugs, T-shirts and other swag decorated with their logo for under $20.

 Got an Etsy artist in the bunch?
 An online business can turn costly quickly when she has to start shipping those cool creations.

-Save her some money and a lot of trips to the post office with a subscription to Stamps.com for $15.99 a month.
+Save her some money — and a lot of trips to the post office — with a subscription to Stamps for $15.99 a month.

 They’ll start with a free USB shipping scale and $5 in free postage.
-After that, Stamps.com members get up to 62% off USPS rates and can print professional shipping labels at home.
+After that, Stamps members get big discounts on USPS rates and can print professional shipping labels at home.

 No matter how you do it, giving a gift that supports someone’s new business, side hustle or creative passion sends a powerful message: You believe in them.